CottageCabbage/Tomato-Salad/README.md

 Swap tabs with arrow keys too?
 Could use @keyup but the buttons would have to be selected?
 Maybe event listener, then query for the button with the right class, and execute it's @click?

++ Auto-start Work/Break timers (Setting, checkbox)

++ Maybe option for some music on repeat?
+Lo-fi?

 ### Reference
 + https://github.com/roldanjr/pomatez (Typescript)